 Because most paint products contain hazardous compounds with the potential to be flammable, you need to take extra precautions when disposing of them.
 They cannot be recycled, and so if they are discarded they pose a danger to the environment as well as anyone in the proximity.

-The potential environmental impact of exhaust filters is significant in that if vendors across the country did not adhere to spray booth regulations in the UK, it could pose a huge threat by the majority.
+The potential environmental impact of extract filters is significant in that if vendors across the country did not adhere to spray booth regulations in the UK, it could pose a huge threat by the majority.

 To ensure that you’re following the correct paint booth filter disposal regulations, follow these steps.